eqbalKaiko/kaiko-jsl-workshop/README.md

 ### Recommended notebooks (all morning)

-... to work through in detail (including all linked recsources)
+... in Healthcare NLP to work through in detail (including all linked recsources)

-15. Entity Extraction
+1. Entity Extraction (15)
-16. Data Analysis
+1. Data Analysis (16)
-22. Oncology Models
+3. Oncology Models (22)
-4. Automating De-Identification (there are 2 4s)
+4. Automating De-Identification (4) (there are 2 4s)

 Other topics covered in the notebooks:
 - OCR